vinidixit/hierarchical-labelled-clustering-evaluation/README.md

 Evaluation codes and result to test labelling and clustering scores obtained from **Embedding based Generalized Closed Frequent Itemset Hierarchical Clustering** technique.

 What to expect -
 1. Hierarchical clusters for documents with overlapping labels.
-Technique is most suited for short documents with overlapping concepts.
+Technique is most suited for short text documents (sentences/paragraphs) with overlapping concepts.

 2. Its **iterative** setup to extract pair of clusters and outliers for *current pass* of documents.
 Clusters contain documents, those have strong associativity with respective cluster topics, whereas outliers showed weak features and associativity with mainstream clusters.